 We know how important it is that providers get their notifications when a client books online.
 We take them very seriously!
-If you or your provider did not receive a text notification for a client booking, there are a number of things that could have happened.
+If you or your provider did not receive a text notification for a client appointment booking, there are a number of things that could have happened.
 Let's break that down:

 If so, this is a good sign!
-If you are unsure if other texts are coming through, give us a holler using the blue button in the lower right corner of your screen or emailing us at email@example.com, and we can book a test appointment with you.
+If you are unsure if other texts are coming through, give us a holler using the chat bubble in the lower right corner of your screen or emailing us at email@example.com, and we can book a test appointment with you.
 This lets us track it and see if notifications are coming through successfully and to make sure that things are running smoothly.

-To check the appointment details, locate one of the appointments in question on your calendar and click it.
-This will take you to the appointment details area.
-On the bottom left side of this page there will be the original appointment details and it will tell you if confirmations or reminders have been sent to the client and the provider!
-If these notifications show as "Bounced" you may want to reach out to our support team for further troubleshooting.
+To check the appointment details, locate one of the appointments where the notification was missed on your calendar and open it up.
+This will take you to the Appointment Details area.
+On the bottom left side of this page, there will be the "Original Appointment Details" and it will tell you if confirmations or reminders have been sent to the client and the provider!
+If these notifications show as "Bounced," you may want to reach out to our support team for further troubleshooting.

-- If you are receiving most texts and this last one did not come through, were you out of cell service or on a poor wifi network when the text was attempting to be delivered?
+If you are receiving most texts and this last one did not come through, were you out of cell service or on a poor wifi network when the text was attempting to be delivered?

 Essentially, when a text is sent to the cell provider (like Verizon, AT&T, etc.), sometimes they can't complete the text delivery to your phone because of poor reception or a poor wifi connection.
 Some phone networks will store the message and try to send it again later, but other networks will try to send the message only once and then will drop it.
 In this situation, we don't have any control of whether the cell provider completes the delivery of a text message during the poor reception or connection time frame.